Amsterdamned II: Release

-Amstedamned II is scheduled to be released in the Netherlands on 4 December 2025 by Splendid Film.
+Amsterdamned II premiered on 1 December 2025 for press and guests at the Tuschinski Theatre in Amsterdam.
+The film was released in the Dutch cinemas on 4 December 2025 by Splendid Film.
 It will be made available on Amazon Prime Video after its theatrical release.
 Incredible Film will handle international sales for the film.
 It will be the first Dutch IMAX-film.